thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 ### Entity aliases

-Entity Aliases determine which entities (devices, assets, etc) you would like to display on the dashboard.
+Entity Aliases determine which entities (devices, assets, etc.) you would like to display on the dashboard.
-You can treat alias as a reference to one or multiple devices.
+An alias can be thought of as a reference to one or more devices.
 These references can be static or dynamic.

 An example of the static alias is the [Single entity](/docs/{{docsPrefix}}user-guide/ui/aliases/#single-entity) alias.
 An entity is configured once in the alias dialog box.
 All users see the same data if they have permission to access this device.

 An example of a dynamic alias is the [Device type](/docs/{{docsPrefix}}user-guide/ui/aliases/#device-type) alias, which displays all devices of a certain type (e.g. "Thermometer").
 This alias is dynamic because the list of devices depends on the user using the dashboard.
-If you are logged in as a Tenant administrator, this alias will be resolved all Thermometer devices.
+If you are logged in as a Tenant administrator, this alias will be allowed for all Thermometer devices.
 However, if you are logged in as a Customer user, this alias will be resolved to Thermometer devices that are assigned/owned by that Customer.

 Let’s create a dynamic alias, which displays all devices of a certain "Smart sensors" type.